 - “I am interested in higher studies, but notimmediately.
 I want to get started working and then look for highereducation based on my experience and career progressions.”

 Sample Answer #1

-Primarily, my ability to work hard and delivering result motivates me.
-But subsequent recognition of my efforts gives me the encouragement for my next efforts.
+Primarily, my ability to work hard and delivering results motivates me.
+But subsequent recognition of my efforts gives me encouragement for my next efforts.